-In the latter part of the 1970s, František and his son Jasan brought into what was then Czechoslovakia a new, and until that time, unknown kind of entertainment American Country Dancing!
+In the latter part of the 1970s, František and his son Jasan brought into a new, and until that time, unknown kind of entertainment American> Country Dancing!
 More and more young people began to dance different mixers, line dances, circle dances, and squared of four couples, but in precise choreographies.
 In a short time, many Country and Western groups came into being and presented exhibitions at dance balls or arranged "cowboy games" in the face of huge problems under the country's Communist rulers.

 This page © 2018 by Ron Houston.